amascut/amascut.github.io/essays/botaniary.md

 <ul>
 <li>Game elements (art/animation and map traversal)</li>
 <li>Advanced filtering (i.e. Native, medicinal uses, edible, poisonous)</li>
-<li>‘Smart’ automated plant identification from photos (Long term implementation.
+<li>"Smart" automated plant identification from photos (Long term implementation.
 Possible graduate student project)</li>
 <li>“Hike” feature - a user creates a routed hike, using a map tool to string together a walking route between a series of interesting plants.
 A common use would be to note periodic plant stops along one of the Manoa valley trails.
 Other users can select a hiking route, and mark off plants as they reach them.</li>
+<li>Social features - chat, messaging, and adding friends.</li>
 </ul>